Learn how to knit cozy Grandma-style slippers with this free beginner-friendly pattern and full step-by-step video tutorial.

 If you are loving this and all my other free patterns, please help out financially by visiting my Help Support My Work Page.
 If you can’t give cash, and I get that not everyone can, please do your part and share this where you can.
 Every share on social media helps promote my work and expose it to even more people.
 I’ve made it super easy for everyone to do that.
-By clicking those links up there 👆🏼 you can share it nearly everywhere.
+By clicking those links up there ๐๐ผ you can share it nearly everywhere.

 Not a fan of reading knitting patterns online or would prefer to print this off?
 I also have the PDF version of this pattern available as a free download from my site too.
 Click either of these links to get the ad free download for a small fee – How to Knit Slippers Just Like Granny Made, in my Etsy shop, Ravelry, LoveCrafts, CreativeFabrica and on Amazon.

-Another way to avoid ads and pop-ups, get instant, PRINTABLE downloads of this pattern and others, is by becoming a Member on this website.
-When you become a Website Supporter for $3/month, you’ll gain access to exclusive member only posts.
-These posts contain one click downloads of the patterns.
-Simply click the Download & Print button.
-The PDF will automatically download to your computer or smart device.
-You can then read it on your device or print it at your leisure.
-You can download as many patterns as you like for the same $3 each month.
+Another way to avoid ads and pop-ups, get instant, PRINTABLE downloads of this pattern and others, is by becoming a Member.
+When you become a Website Supporter at $4/month, you’ll gain access to exclusive member only posts on Buy Me A Coffee.
+You can download as many patterns as you like for the same $4 each month.
 You can go to this page to learn more, become a member and support my work… Exclusive Member Area

 Abbreviations